rafid29mehda/AI-in-Healthcare/README.md

 **Why This Paper Can Impress:**

 - **Innovative Scope:**
-  By focusing on the convergence of multiple high-impact AI subfields, your review addresses a key emerging trend in precision medicine.
+  By focusing on the convergence of multiple high-impact AI subfields, our review addresses a key emerging trend in precision medicine.
 - **Comprehensive & Forward-Looking:**
   It not only surveys current advancements but also critically analyzes challenges and outlines future research directions—qualities that PhD advisors value.
 - **Interdisciplinary Appeal:**